by John Clayson

 Even when off duty Harold was always immaculately dressed in his dark suit.
 He is wearing his badge as a member of the Rotary Club of Grantham of which he was elected President for the year 1959-60.

 At some time in the late 1950s Harold arranged for the Rev. Dennis Russell, Vicar of Belton, Manthorpe, and Londonthorpe, to travel on the footplate of a locomotive from Grantham to Newcastle and back.
-Also knowing my interest he later made arrangements for me to do the same!
-The engine was Grantham A3 No. 60105 Victor Wild driven by Ernie Jubb with fireman Linley (or Lindley? - there was a driver Lindley) and an Inspector whose name I did not record.
+Also, knowing my interest, he later made arrangements for me to do the same!
+The engine was Grantham A3 No. 60105 Victor Wild driven by Ernie Jubb with fireman Lindley and an Inspector whose name I did not record.
 For the return run we had A1 No. 60129 which was unnamed at the time.
 The Grantham crew did not like this engine from a NE Region shed!
 I remember it was a rougher ride than the A3.
 The coal was very dusty and I needed two baths to clean up after the trip!
 I have always felt most indebted to Harold Scampion for this great kindness, which I am sure was typical of a good friend and railwayman.
 What memories for a railway enthusiast like me!

 My wife, Diana, also has fond memories of Stationmaster Scampion.
 If she was travelling to London with our two young daughters he would be on the platform to see them safely on the train.
 He made sure that she was met at King’s Cross by a porter to help with the family luggage and see her on a taxi to Waterloo Station for her onward train to the New Forest, where my parents lived.